 Continuing west, we’ll head to the modern-day town of Selcuk and the famous archaeological site of Ephesus, an ancient Ionian Greek city.
 The guide will explain the history of the partially reconstructed city.
 It was an early seat of Christianity and said to have been visited by St. Paul; the Temple of Artemis is also here in this fascinating site.

 Selçuk also has a number of interesting shops with carpets and interesting crafts on a tranquil pedestrian street in the old part of town.
 We’ll drive out of Selçuk one day, to attend the huge weekly market in a charming town.
 We’ll marvel at the mounds of freshly-picked produce, and also visit a fascinating felting workshop.
 Women in this town are masters at making the delicate scarf edgings called oya, and the market offers several booths overflowing with both traditional and modern versions of it.
-So we will have a chance to see and buy more lovely scarves here.
-We’ll have a delicious lunch at a typical local restaurant near the market.

 And finally we’ll take a quick flight from Izmir back to Istanbul in the late afternoon.
 The next day in Istanbul is a free day – yours to explore the city, see something new, or return to a favorite place.
 Perhaps walk to the nearby hamam for a sudsy scrub down… or you might want to check out The Archeology Museum (an easy walk from our hotel) or the newly-renovated Yerebatan Cistern, underground right at the end of our street.
-Or on this free day, you might want to just wander this beautiful city.

 Some of our hotels…